justintadlock/breadcrumb-trail/readme.txt

 ### Version 0.6.0+ ###

-If upgrading to a version earlier than 0.6.0 to 0.6.0+, you should check the `readme.md` documentation on some of the argument changes if you've been padding custom arguments into the `breadcrumb_trail()` function.
+If upgrading to a version earlier than 0.6.0 to 0.6.0+, you should check the `readme.md` documentation on some of the argument changes if you've been adding custom arguments into the `breadcrumb_trail()` function.

 == Changelog ==